carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 A list of Etherpads relevant to serving as a Community Session Host includes:

 -  {{'[Community Session Etherpad]({}/community-discussions)'.format(etherpad)}}: This Etherpad contains a list of Etherpads available for Community Session Hosts to use.
-Instead of using the Etherpad as we have in the past, we will use Pretix for Community Sessions sign ups starting Q1 2026 for [participant registrations](https://pretix.carpentries.org/community-events/).
+Instead of using the Etherpad as we have in the past, we will use Pretix for Community Sessions sign ups starting 1 January 2026 for [participant registrations](https://pretix.carpentries.org/community-events/).
 -  {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list of The Carpentries' most commonly used Etherpads and other resources.

 ### Messaging and Communication

-Slack is the software platform The Carpentries uses to support synchronous and asynchronous communication.
+Slack is the software platform that The Carpentries uses to support synchronous and asynchronous communication.
 Channels support communications, collaboration and co-creation among a subset of community members, depending on the channel’s purpose.
 You can {{'[join The Carpentries Slack workspace]({})'.format(slack_invite)}} to follow conversations on the channel relevant to this role:

 -  #discussion-hosts: channel for Community Session Hosts and those interested in hosting community sessions

 If Slack is new to you, our {{"[Slack Guide]({})".format(slack_guide)}} will help you set up your profile and give you an overview of how we use the platform day to day.